Machu Picchu in February

 Quiet ruins with very low tourist traffic

-Occasional disruptions to transport depending on weather
+Occasional disruptions to transport, depending on the weather

 Machu Picchu itself stays open every day of February.